License centers to close for holiday

-HARRISBURG — The Pennsylvania Department of Transportation has announced that all driver license and photo centers will be closed Saturday, Dec.
-25, in observance of the Christmas holiday.
-Additionally, the Pittsburgh Driver License Center and all services at the Riverfront Office Center in Harrisburg will be closed Friday, Dec.
-24.
+HARRISBURG — Pennsylvania Department of Transportation (PennDOT) announced that all driver license and photo centers will be closed Saturday, Jan.
+1, in observance of the New Year’s holiday.

-Customers may still obtain a variety of driver and vehicle products and services, including all forms, publications and driver training manuals, online through PennDOT’s Driver and Vehicle Services website, www.dmv.pa.gov.
+The Pittsburgh Driver License Centers and all services at the Riverfront Office Center in Harrisburg will also be closed Friday, Dec.
+31.

 (0) comments